DennisSuitters/AuroraCMS/README.md

   - Live Chat.
 Choose between the built in Live Chat, or easily integrate Facebook Messenger.
 - Orders.
   - Create quotes, invoices.
 Client viewing of Orders.
-  - PayPal Integration for accepting PayPal and Credit Card Payments.
+  - PayPal Integration for Accepting PayPal and Credit Card Payments.
+  - Stripe Integration for Accepting Credit Card Payments (working on adding others that Stripe can interact with).
   - Australia Post API Integration for Calculating Postage Costs.
   - Deduction rows to allow multiple payments showing date of payment, editable title, amount, and total left owing.
   - Rewards with percentage or value off, date period available, quantity usage.